A fighting chance for every child

 After the year we’ve just had, the Government needs to empower schools to invest in their own growth, with protected resources.
 Only then will we be able to help every pupil thrive in a post-pandemic world.

-The Department for Education should create and fund a development programme for aspiring leaders from underrepresented groups, drawing on the successes of schemes such as the Civil Service Positive Action Pathway.
+- The Department for Education should create and fund a development programme for aspiring leaders from underrepresented groups.

 True representation within education should be about ensuring that our pupils feel genuinely reflected the moment they walk through the school gates, and better understand the diverse world around them when they leave for their next steps in life.